Singularity-tutorial/Singularity-tutorial.github.io/00-installation/README.md

 $ sudo cp etc/bash_completion.d/singularity /etc/bash_completion.d/
 ```

 If everything went according to plan, you now have a working installation of Singularity.
+Simply typing `singularity` will give you a summary of all the commands you can use.
+Typing `singularity help <command>` will give you more detailed information about running an individual command.

 You can test your installation like so:

 ```
 $ singularity run docker://godlovedc/lolcow